Kol Yisrael: History

 Kol Yisrael was originally an underground Haganah radio station that broadcast from Tel Aviv.
 It started consistently broadcasting in December 1947 under the name Telem-Shamir-Boaz, and was renamed to Kol HaHagana ("Voice of the Haganah") in March 1948.
 With Israel's declaration of independence on May 14, 1948, it was transformed into the official station Kol Yisrael.
 Another station named Kol Yisrael operated in Haifa, and was renamed Kol Tzva HaHagana ("Voice of the Defense Force").

-The first Kol Yisrael transmission was a live broadcast from Tel Aviv of David Ben-Gurion reading of the declaration of independence.
+The first Kol Yisrael transmission was a live broadcast from Tel Aviv of David Ben-Gurion reading the declaration of independence.
 It was operated by a department of the Ministry of the Interior responsible for domestic and international broadcasts.
 Responsibility for the service was later transferred to the Office of Posts and Telegraphs and then to the Prime Minister's Office.

 The station inherited the facilities of the former Palestine Broadcasting Service, which had been founded as the official broadcaster of the Mandate of Palestine in 1936, and had run the Kol Yerushalayim radio station.
 Kol Yisrael staff was made up of both former PBS personnel and former staffers at the Haganah underground radio stations.

 Kol Yisrael pioneered the use of FM transmission.
 In the early years, stations were operated in Jerusalem, Tel Aviv, and Haifa.
 The PBS had had its transmitter in Ramallah, but this transmitter was lost to Kol Yisrael due to Ramallah being in the Arab sector.